What's on in Dubbo this weekend?

 What will the weather look like?

-Friday will be a sunny day with the Bureau of Meteorology expecting it to hit a top of 24 degrees.
+Friday will be mostly sunny with a top of 22 degrees.
+That's followed by a partly cloudy day on Saturday with the Bureau of Meteorology forecasting a top of 23 degrees and a sunny one on Sunday with an expected maximum of 24 degrees.

-Saturday and Sunday will also be sunny days with a top of 24 and 26 respectively.

-It'll get cool overnight with the temperature dipping to a lot of nine degrees.

 What else are we looking forward to?

-Wednesday, April 17: Aussie FMX Motor Cross Stunt Show at Wellington's Rygate Park

-Wednesday, April 17: Aussie FMX Motor Cross Stunt Show at Dubbo's Ollie Robbins Oval

-Thursday, April 18: Youth Week Community Family Fun Day at Victoria Park
+Tuesday, April 23 - Youth Week Family Fun Day in at Rygate Park in Wellington

+Thursday, April 25 - ANZAC Day talk, Serving Under the Protector, at Western Plains Cultural Centre

-Friday, April 19: All Fired Up at the Dubbo Regional Theatre and Convention Centre
+Sunday, April 28 - The Roy Orbison Story at the Dubbo Regional Theatre and Convention Centre

+Friday, May 3 to Saturday, May 4 - 148th Annual Wellington Show

 Let us know